Blues rally past Blackhawks, stretch win streak to 5

 That was the first time in five games the Blues trailed an opponent.
 Kane's power-play goal 73 seconds into the second period put the Blackhawks up 3-1.
 He walked in from the left point to convert a long snap shot through traffic.

-But Highmore tied the game just 73 seconds in a goalmouth scramble after Binnington gave up fat rebound on Keith's point shot.
-Then Saad put the Blackhawks up 5-4 with another power-play goal, scoring unchecked from right in front off Dylan Strome's pass from behind the net.
+But Highmore tied the game just 73 seconds later in a goalmouth scramble after Binnington gave up a fat rebound on Keith's point shot.
+Then Saad put the Blackhawks up 5-4 with another power-play goal, scoring unchecked from right in front of Dylan Strome's pass from behind the net.

-The Blues quickly countered with Faulk's goal 72 seconds later, the payoff for O'Reilly strong play along the end boards.
+The Blues quickly countered with Faulk's goal 72 seconds later, the payoff for O'Reilly's strong play along the end boards.
 But Sanford started and finished the game-winning flurry with 6:25 left to play.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)